 The model has a staged architecture for test process improvement.
 It contains levels through which an organization passes as its testing process evolves from one that is ad hoc and unmanaged, to one that is managed, defined, measured, and in optimization mode, see figure 1 below.
 Achieving each level ensures that an adequate improvement has been laid as a foundation for the next stage.

 Test process improvement efforts are focused on the needs of the organization in the context of its business environment.
-Moving through the different maturity levels increases the capability of test and software quality management to align with the needs of the business or project.
+Moving through the different maturity levels increases the capability of test and software quality management to align with the needs of the business.
 The benefits being among others improved software product quality with fewer defects, but also improved test efficieny.

 The scope for each of the different maturity levels are as follows: